earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-2/get-to-know-r/2016-12-06-R04-missing-data-in-r.md

 permalink: /course-materials/earth-analytics/week-2/missing-data-in-r-na/
 nav-title: 'Missing data'
 dateCreated: 2016-12-13
-lastModified: 2016-12-28
+lastModified: 2016-12-29
 week: 2
 sidebar:
   nav:
 author_profile: false
 comments: false
-order: 4
+order: 5
 ---

-.
+This lesson covers how to work with no data values in `R`.

 <div class='notice--success' markdown="1">

-# Learning Objectives
+## <i class="fa fa-graduation-cap" aria-hidden="true"></i> Learning Objectives
 At the end of this activity, you will be able to:

 * Understand why it is important to make note of missing data values.